Google Search can be your best friend—and offer a strong ROI on acquisition—as long as you know how to make the most out of this channel.

 Previously, there were two types of text-based Search Ads:

 - Responsive Search Ads: allows Google to test a series of different headlines and descriptions to find which is the most effective ads for your goal.
 (This is currently the default ad type.)

-- Expanded Text Ads: create individual ads and test them on your own.
+- Expanded Text Ads (no longer available): create individual ads and test them on your own.

-With the sunsetting of expanded text ads, Google is constantly working to improve Responsive Search Ads allow for more variants and testing than traditional search ads and are automatically optimized for you.
-This type of ad allows you to enter four 90-character descriptions, 15 headlines 30-character headlines, and various “assets,” including image extensions, business logos, sitelink extensions, and so forth.
+With the sunsetting of expanded text ads, Google is constantly working to improve Responsive Search Ads.
+These ads allow for more variants and testing than traditional search ads and are automatically optimized for you.
+This type of ad allows you to enter four 90-character descriptions, 15 headlines, 30-character headlines, and various “assets,” including image extensions, business logos, sitelink extensions, and so forth.